Additional Risk Factors

 Teens, particularly those with risk-taking personalities, are disproportionately at risk for motor vehicle crashes.
 Research further shows that certain situations and environmental factors or actions increase the chance that a teen will be injured or killed in a motor vehicle crash.
 Most of the factors listed below are not unique to teen drivers, but the lack of experience of teen drivers increases the associated risk.

-Drinking and driving is a deadly combination for all age groups (Shope & Bingham, 2008), but the risk of involvement in a motor vehicle crash is greater for teens than for older drivers at all levels of blood alcohol concentration.
-According to the Youth Risk Behavior Surveillance Survey conducted by the Centers for Disease Control and Prevention (CDC), 9.7 percent of youth in high school reported driving after drinking alcohol.
-The rate of driving after drinking was higher for boys (11.6 percent) and older students (15.4 percent of 12th graders and 11.4 percent of 11th graders) compared to girls (7.6 percent) and younger students (5 percent of 9th graders and 8.7 percent of 10th graders) (CDC, 2010).
+Drinking and driving is a deadly combination for all age groups, but the risk of involvement in a motor vehicle crash is greater for teens than for older drivers at all levels of blood alcohol concentration (IIHS, 2017).
+According to the Youth Risk Behavior Surveillance Survey conducted by the Centers for Disease Control and Prevention (CDC), 5.5 percent of youth in high school reported driving after drinking alcohol.
+The rate of driving after drinking was higher for boys (6.8 percent) and older students (4.1 percent overall, 4.1 percent of 12th grade girls and 5.9 percent of 12th grade girls) (CDC, 2018).
 Being a passenger in a car in which the driver is under the influence also increases the risk of death or injury related to alcohol.
-In just one month, the CDC states that 28.3 percent of high school students reported that they had ridden in a car driven by someone who had been drinking (2010).
+The CDC states that over 16 percent of high school students reported that they had ridden in a car driven by someone who had been drinking (2018).

-Of the 3,967 drivers under the age of 20 who were involved in fatal car crashes, 16 percent (619 drivers) were distracted when the crash occurred.
+In 2015, of the 3,183 drivers under the age of 20 who were involved in fatal car crashes, 9 percent (290 drivers) were distracted when the crash occurred (NHTSA, 2015).
 Distracted driving can involve a number of different activities that take the driver’s full attention from driving.
 There are three main types of distraction:

 - Visual — taking your eyes off the road